Enhanced sampling methods for molecular dynamics simulations: Generalized ensemble and replica exchange methods

-The Wang-Landau updating scheme can lead to saturation in the error, meaning that on average, simulations will get stuck at weights that do not converge to the true answer~\cite{Belardinelli2008, Belardinelli2007}.
-This saturation will occur at $s$, and taking $s$ close to one will delay this saturation at the cost of slower convergence.
+\paragraph{$1/t$ modifications to Wang-Landau} The Wang-Landau updating scheme can lead to saturation in the error, meaning that frequently, simulations weights will converge too quickly, and the system will get stuck in only a subset of the possible states.
+Even if it does visit all states, the updating scheme could be too slow, and thus the simulation will still never reach the correct answer in the alloted amount of time~\cite{Belardinelli2007, Belardinelli2008}.
+Taking $s$ closer to one will delay this saturation at the cost of slower convergence.

 To avoid this saturation of error, Belardinelli and Pereyra proposed a power law update to $\delta$, independent of histogram flatness at long time scales.
 This update to Wang-Landau, called the $1/t$ method scales $\delta$ as $1/t$, where $t$ is the \hyperlink{ref:MetropolisMonteCarlo} {Monte Carlo} time, \textit{e.g.} the number of attempted state transitions.
 Belardinelli and Pereyra suggest starting with a standard Wang-Landau algorithm, and then switching to using weights of $1/t$ when $\delta \leq 1/t$~\cite{Belardinelli2008, Belardinelli2007}.
-This scaling has also been noted by statisticians~\cite{wl_convergence}).
+This need to have the increments decrease by $1/t$ has also been noted by statisticians~\cite{wl_convergence}, and most improved versions of updating schemes also have this feature, even if it is not clear in the formulation.

-\subsubsection{Multiple State Reweighting Methods}
+\subsubsection{Multiple state reweighting methods}

 The Wang-Landau approach and its $1/t$ variant only update the free energy of one state at one time, i.e. when it is visited during the random walk in the \hyperlink{ref:ExpEns} {expanded ensemble}.
 However, in theory, it should be possible to update the weights of multiple states at the same time, based on information obtained at any given state.